 You’ve got to feel the feelings.
 If you’re one of those people who was taught that experiencing anger was a bad thing, you’re going to have a tough time dealing with the intensity of the rage as you try to figure out how to get over your breakup.
 You’ll find yourself judging your ex, your family, God, your career, the town you live in and the choices you’ve made.
 The anger is going to get misplaced: into your eating or drinking habits, the way you spend money, the way you pull in and try to hide your imperfect self from your friends.
 There’s nothing worse than being raised with some foolish idea that anger is a bad thing.

 This feeling has created the biggest and the best.
-It’s won wars, it’s pushed people out of their comfort zones, made heroes out of men, saved lives, rescued animals, protected the environment and unfortunately, hurt some at the same time.
+It’s won wars.
+Anger has pushed people out of their comfort zones.
+Made heroes out of men.
+Saved lives, rescued animals, protected the environment and unfortunately, hurt some at the same time.

 You need to get to know your anger.
 Become friends with it.
 Learn to channel that rage to help you solve your problems.
 Want to know the details of her affair?
 Use your anger.
 Need to understand where all the money went?
 Anger will propel you to hire a Private Eye.
 Need to understand how long the drugs have been part of your marriage?
 Anger’s a great place to start an intervention.
 What about all the lies, cheating, stealing… you won’t get anywhere if you sit still and pretend you can handle the news.